opennetworkinglab/aether-docs/developer/roc.rst

 .. _posting-the-mega-patch:

-Posting the mega-patch
+Posting the Mega-Patch
 ----------------------

-The ROC usually comes up in a blank state -- there are no Enterprises, UEs, or other artifacts present in it.
-The mega-patch is an example patch that populates the ROC with some sample enterprises, UEs, slices, etc.
+The ROC usually comes up in a blank state; there are no Enterprises, UEs, or other artifacts present in it.
+The Mega-Patch is an example patch that populates the ROC with some sample enterprises, UEs, slices, etc.

 Execute the following::